-As criminal defense attorneys in Charleston, South Carolina, we’ve helped people who’ve been charged with an open container (of alcohol), public intoxication, and disorderly conduct charges.
+As criminal defense attorneys in Charleston, South Carolina, we’ve helped people who’ve been charged with disorderly conduct in South Carolina along with an open container (of alcohol) and public intoxication charges.
 The reason why we mention all three charges is that these offenses seem to go hand-in-hand with drinking in public.
 Many outdoor social gathers, such as concerts and festivals, serve alcohol to the public.
 Depending on how much you’ve had to drink, how you behave while you’re drinking, and where you drink, you may find yourself in the unfortunate position of getting arrested for an open container, public intoxication, or disorderly conduct.
 Though these charges may not seem like a big deal at the time, these charges will stay on your criminal record and could cause you trouble at school, work, and other problems in the future.
 In this article, we pull together and explain the state law and local ordinances for the City of Charleston.

 Disorderly Conduct Laws in South Carolina